smarras79/Jexpresso/README.md

-# jExpresso
+# JEXPRESSO
-jExpresso
+JEXPRESSO

-# Some notes on using jExpresso
+# Some notes on using JEXPRESSO

 To install and run the code assume Julia version 1.7.2.